namannimmo10/namannimmo.me/_posts/2016-02-24-22-54-16-setting_up_emacs_for_java_development.md

 #### Example

-I'll now give an actual example of building and running with gradle.
+I'll now give an actual example of building and running with Gradle.
 I have this directory structure:

 ~~~
 Test/
-    build.gradle
+├─ build.gradle
-	src/main/java/Test.java
+└─ src/main/java/Test.java
 ~~~

 The build file is exactly the one from above.
 Let Test.java be this jaw-dropping